Santos-Everton/TrabalhoPratico1/README.md

 All error handling appropriate to the problem has been done.
 For example: no connection to the server, file not found, invalid command.

 ### Considerations
 The file [main.pdf](https://github.com/Santos-Everton/TrabalhoPratico1/blob/main/main.pdf) contains the specifications for the development of this project with the _plus_ requested by the teacher in the server being multi-threaded and the command to list the files of the server.
-In addition, a video presenting the operation of this project can be viewed at [Link do Video]().
+In addition, a video presenting the operation of this project can be viewed at [video](https://youtu.be/FbDiq5EtylA).